gauravdeveloper-code/COVID-SAFETY-APP/README.md

 # COVID-SAFETY-APP

-# Application discription
+# Application description

 This is a Android application regarding the novel corona virus.

-By using this application user will get
+# By using this application user will get

 * Updated information regarding number of cases*
 * COVID beds available*